studioml/studio/docs/gcloud_setup.md

 ## Setting up studio

 ### Adding credentials
-Copy the json file credentials to the machine where studio-runner will be run, and create environment variable `GOOGLE_APPLICATION_CREDENTIALS` that points to it.
+Copy the json file credentials to the machine where studio run will be run, and create environment variable `GOOGLE_APPLICATION_CREDENTIALS` that points to it.
 That is, run

     export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json